 Only a few minutes away is the Mercato Centrale, the main food market of Florence.
 It’s the perfect place to pick up some Tuscan bread, lunch meat and cheese for lunch.

-Also nearby is the Santa Maria Novella church, an important Tuscan Gothic church built between 1279-1357.
-It houses some interesting works of art, including a 13th century crucifix hanging over the nave.
+Also nearby is the Basilica di Santa Maria Novella, an important Tuscan Gothic church built between 1279-1357, with a white and green marble facade from 1456-1470.
+It houses some interesting works of art, including a 13th-century crucifix hanging over the nave.

 Day 3 – Santa Croce, Giardino Bardini and Giardino di Boboli